Robust Mesh Saliency Ground Truth Acquisition in VR via View Cone Sampling and Manifold Diffusion: Introduction

-The HVS integrates texture and structural cues via receptive fields.
-However, as a zero-area discrete sampling method, single ray sampling induces aliasing when encountering high-frequency textures.
-This mechanism leads to recording biases in the contextual perception of local salient patterns and geometric features as shown in Fig. \ref{fig1} (a) \cite{mcnamara2010perceptually}.
+\textbf{(i) Discrepancy between perceptual mechanism and single ray sampling (SRS) method.} The HVS integrates texture and structural cues via receptive fields.
+However, as a zero-area discrete sampling method, SRS induces aliasing when encountering high-frequency textures.
+This mechanism leads to recording biases in the contextual perception of local salient patterns and geometric features as shown in Figure. \ref{fig1}(a) \cite{mcnamara2010perceptually}.